 Perhaps by now you're thinking: fine, but who cares?
 Whether a signal is balanced or unbalanced, it gets where it's going.
 Indeed it does, but there's one important difference in terms of what happens along the way.
 Balanced and unbalanced lines use very different strategies for noise reduction, and this difference accounts for the widespread use of balanced circuits in professional audio gear, as well as for the differences in construction between balanced and unbalanced lines.

 The man with the foil on his head has at least one thing right: all around us there are unseen waves of electromagnetic energy, traveling through the air.
 Any cable is exposed to this energy, which comes from other cables, from power sources, from fluorescent lights, switches, and a thousand other places.
-When this energy meets a cable, the cable will absorb some of it, which causes the unwanted phenomenon we call "noise."
+When this energy meets a cable, the cable will absorb some of it, which causes the unwanted phenomenon we call "induced noise."

 Unbalanced circuits rely upon a simple and straightforward approach to noise: "keep it out."
 The signal conductor is protected by the shield from interaction with outside noise, and as the grounded shield plays no direct role in conveying the signal, it doesn't matter how much noise hits it--the noise is safely shunted away to ground.
 In an ideal world, the shield works perfectly, and the noise never makes it to the center conductor.
 The world being a tad less than ideal, some of the noise may make it through, and once it meets the signal conductor, there's no way to separate it from the original, intended signal.